amandeepmittal/amanhimself.dev/content/posts/setup-macbook-m1.md

 ![cover_image](https://i.imgur.com/tAJjTOU.png)

-It's 2022 and I am still coming back to this article.
-I wrote this originally in 2021 to keep track of what I need to get started when setting up a new laptop.
-Since then, I have two Macbook Pros both using Apple Silicon processor (M1).
+It's 2022, and I am still coming back to this article.
+I wrote this originally in 2021 to keep track of what I need to start when setting up a new laptop.
+Since then, I have had two Macbook Pros using an Apple Silicon processor (M1).
 I try to keep this article up to date.

 ## First steps

-When setting up a fresh Macbook, here are the initial steps I take:
+When setting up a new Macbook, here are the initial steps I take:

 - **Downloads**: